 Implied Consent in California DUIs

+This understanding is a key part of your responsibility as a driver.
 This is the core of California's implied consent law, which makes it mandatory for a driver to submit to a breath or blood test to determine their blood alcohol content after a lawful DUI arrest.

-The implied consent law applies to all motorists in California, including local residents with a California state driver's license and non-residents with an out-of-state driver's license.
+The implied consent law applies to all motorists in California, including residents with a California state driver's license and non-residents with an out-of-state driver's license.

-Notably, this law applies only to breath or blood tests, also called chemical tests, after you are lawfully arrested for driving under the influence.
-You have the legal right to refuse a roadside DUI preliminary alcohol screening (PAS) device test before you are placed under arrest.
+It's important to note that this law applies only to breath or blood tests, also called chemical tests, after you are lawfully arrested for driving under the influence.

 However, some law enforcement agencies use a handheld breath test device that qualifies as an official chemical test.
 You can still decline this test and ask for a blood test at a hospital instead.